raphapy/velocireditracktor/README.md

 ```

 # WIP
+1. Testing
-1. Store a more complete information about the request in jsob format.
+2. Store a more complete information about the request in jsob format.